The EOPS program is a state-funded program and many of the EOPS student support services are based on program funding availability.

 EOPS/CARE provides students with individualized academic, personal, career, and transfer counseling.
 Students are required to make three contacts each fall and spring semester.
 They must meet with an EOPS counselor for at least two of the three contacts.
 Contacts for the fall and spring semester must be made at least 4-5 weeks apart.
 Contacts made two weeks prior to the term count as contacts for the main term.

 EOPS/CARE students in good standing are eligible for priority registration.
 Priority registration for the spring semester is generally during the month of November.
 Summer priority registration takes place in April and priority registration for the fall semester is generally during the month of May.
 Students may access their assigned appointment times on MySite by checking their appointment under the information tab.
 Priority registration for summer is during the spring term.
 Usage of priority registration is key for EOPS/CARE students to effectively follow their academic plan and graduate or transfer in a timely manner.

 EOPS and/or CARE Book Services

 EOPS/CARE students who qualify are eligible for a book voucher to assist with the cost of their textbooks.
-In order to qualify for a book for a book voucher students need to register in 9 academic units during their assigned priority registration date..
+In order to qualify for a book voucher students need to registered in 9 academic units or approved.